denyshon/tg-load/README.md

    ```
 5. Install https://github.com/denyshon/python-youtube-music/tree/tg-load with YouTubeMusicDL support as described in its README.
 6. [Download an ffmpeg custom build](https://github.com/yt-dlp/FFmpeg-Builds) for [yt-dlp](https://github.com/yt-dlp/yt-dlp), that corresponds to your yt-dlp version.
-7. Create a `.env` file with the following structure:
+7. In the project root folder, create a `.env` file with the following structure:
    ```
    TOKEN=''
    FFMPEG_LOCATION=''